Facebook Bans White Nationalism And Separatism Content From Its Platforms

 She says the tech sector tends to follow Facebook's lead.

-Vera Eidelman, staff attorney with the ACLU's Speech, Privacy and Technology Project, tells NPR by email that Facebook is within its rights to remove the content, as it is not protected speech, but that the ban raises other concerns.
+Vera Eidelman, staff attorney with the ACLU's Speech, Privacy and Technology Project, tells NPR by email, "White supremacist, nationalist and separatist views are repugnant, and Facebook as a private company is well within its rights to remove such hate and bigotry from its platform.
+Indeed, any content that crosses the line into incitement or true threats is not protected speech."

 "In its attempts to police the speech of over two billion people, Facebook runs the risk of censoring those that attack white nationalism, too," says Eidelman.
 "Further, every time Facebook makes the choice to remove content, a single company is exercising an unchecked power to silence individuals and remove them from what has become an indispensable platform."